MyGodItsFull0fStars/LLL-CAdViSE/README.md

 If the error `An error occurred (InvalidPlacementGroup.Unknown) when calling the RunInstances operation: The placement group 'lll-cadvise-cluster' is unknown.` is encountered, the value for the variable `placementGroup` needs to be changed according to one of the defined placement groups configured for AWS.

-Another solution is to create a placement group with the name `lll-cadvice-cluster` inside of AWS.
+Another solution is to create a placement group with the name `lll-cadvise-cluster` inside of AWS.

 ### Value `groupId` is invalid